Our process

 Public hearing

-At the public hearing, the commission might discuss your application or passed it under consent.
+The commission discusses your application or considers it under a consent agenda.
 Here's how they differ:

 Learn how to participate in a meeting